techphd/CWAScheduler/README.md

 	1) whitespace is not needed and
 	2) replace any word in ALL CAPS by an actual value
 	3) "..." indicates that this pattern can go on indefinitely.
-	4) All times (00:00-00:00) are 24-hour based and must always have 4
-		digits seperated by a ":"
+	4) All times (00:00-00:00) are 24-hour based and must always have 2 	digits for the hour separated by a ":" and then 2 digs for the minutes with a "-" between the start and end time

 	{
 		"Venues":[